AlibabaCloudDocs/hologram/intl.en-US/Data Access/Database/Use batch sync nodes of DataWorks to synchronize data from ApsaraDB RDS for MySQL
         to Hologres.md

 This topic describes how to use a batch sync node provided by the Data Integration service of DataWorks to synchronize data from ApsaraDB Relational Database Service \(RDS\) for MySQL to Hologres.

 -   DataWorks is activated.
 For more information, see [Overview]().
--   A Hologres instance is purchased and bound to a DataWorks workspace.
-For more information, see [Quick start to HoloStudio](/intl.en-US/HoloStudio/Quick start to HoloStudio.md).
 -   ApsaraDB RDS for MySQL is activated.
-For more information, see [Quick Start](/intl.en-US/Quick start/Quick Start.md).
+For more information, see [Quick Start](/intl.en-US/Quick Start/Quick Start.md).

 **Note:** If the preceding services are activated in different regions, check how to synchronize data across regions.
 For more information, see [Test data store connectivity]().